 - Published on Friday, 27 June 2008 11:04

-There are many bursary schemes providing support for Sail Training voyages, ensuring that this valuable experience is available to everyone.
+There are several bursary schemes providing support for Sail Training voyages, ensuring that this valuable experience is available to everyone.
 All UK Sail Training operators are 'not-for-profit' organisations and most operate their own bursary scheme.
 These schemes will vary and details and up-to-date information should be obtained by contacting the organisation you are interested in.
-A full list of member organisations is available on the website or in pdf version along with the Members Map showing where organisations are based.
+See the links on the right for the full list of Member organisations.

 James Myatt enjoyed sailing with the Sea scouts in Leigh on Sea in Essex when he was a teenager.
 As an adult in the 1960s in the very early days of Sail Training in this country he helped to start and expand Sail Training opportunities and schemes.
 He led many sail training expeditions.
 He sailed Tawau in the first Sail Training Association race across the Atlantic in 1964.
 He helped to start friendship cruises with Polish, Russian and other countries' ships and helped make sail training truly international.
 He was a great leader and made the hardest of things possible and fun.
 He was resourceful and a great man.